elastisys/compliantkubernetes-apps/DEVELOPMENT.md

 > [!important]
 > To use certificates from Let's Encrypt you must enable [DNS-01 challenges in `cert-manager`](https://cert-manager.io/docs/configuration/acme/dns01/).
-> Remember to add the correct network policies.
-> For Amazon route53 the ip range is: `205.251.192.0/18`
+> Remember to add the correct network policies, for Amazon Route 53 the IP range is: `205.251.192.0/18`.

 Support matrix: